pbflo/Where-Love-Lies-Overhaul/README.md

 - Map028 - Forest Cliff (Hole)
   - Updated to match "Map424" (Sheridan Arena) from Rejuvenation
   - Updated a few events to work with the environment
+- Map033 - Wedding Cutscene
+  - Updated to match "Map424" (Sheridan Arena) from Rejuvenation
+  - Updated event (19|17) to show the right positions
+  - Moved event (19|15) to (21|15) to make use of the space
 - Map067 - Sheridan Arena (Present Day After Returning)
   - Updated to match "Map424" (Sheridan Arena) from Rejuvenation
   - Edited event (20|18) for new door animation